develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 Of course you can also add runtime validation in TypeScript (for example with [Yup](https://www.npmjs.com/package/yup) library) but it's then always manual extra effort on top of TypeScript's native compile-time type checking.
-Can't have one with another!
+Can't have one without the other!

 I'll be back coding in Python, you can be sure about that.
 Cheers!